shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

 CMD [ "supervisord", "-n" ]
 ```

-     _Other supporting files in Repository_ :
+     Other supporting files in Repository:

--README.md: This is the README file.
+ *README.md*: This is the README file.

--LICENSE: This is GNU Public License.
+ *LICENSE*: This is GNU Public License.

--supervisord.conf: This file have  Configuration files.
+ *supervisord.conf*: This file have  Configuration files.

 For building new Image ,use following *build* command :

-     ```$ docker build -t fedora/jenkins```
+     `$ docker build -t fedora/jenkins`

 The build process takes the base image of Jenkins, installs given RUN from the Dockerfile.